According to a poll by recruitment

 “It’s set to revolutionise both the way people apply for jobs and the way recruiters shortlist applications, by embracing video

-as an effective solution to seeing beyond the CV,” he told the news
+as an effective solution to seeing beyond the CV,” he told the newspaper.

 “Our research confirms it can be really tricky for recruiters to differentiate between candidates’ written applications.
 But a MeVie gives job-seekers the ability to showcase so much more than their qualifications.”